Pepperstone (Razor): Cheapest All-In Cost on EUR/USD for 5+ Lots Per Month

 How I Tested These MT4 Brokers

-I have used MT4 since 2012, run live accounts on every UK MT4 broker that has come and gone in that window, and funded the five brokers ranked above with my own capital across the past three months.
-The tested-not-templated rule is the single thing TIC weights highest in this kind of comparison: you cannot honestly review an MT4 build you have never deposited money into.
+I have used MT4 since 2012, run live accounts on every UK MT4 broker that has come and gone in that window, and funded the five ranked above with my own capital over the past three months.
+Tested-not-templated is the rule TIC weights highest here: you cannot honestly review an MT4 build you have never deposited money into.

-I measured: typical and event-driven spreads on the MT4 build (logged every 30 minutes for the first three weeks); order-fill latency where the broker exposed it through the MT4 API (cross-sourced from our parallel low-latency test for the median figure); withdrawal time on a £100 round-trip (initiated the same day at each broker); and the same Expert Advisor running on each broker's MT4 build for 14 trading days as a consistent execution-load generator.
-The EA was a deliberately simple mean-reversion strategy on EUR/USD M5: 280-line MQL4 source, three input parameters, no claim of profitability, used purely to drive identical order flow across all five brokers.
+I measured: typical and event-driven spreads (logged every 30 minutes for the first three weeks); order-fill latency where the broker exposed it through the MT4 API (median cross-sourced from our parallel low-latency test); withdrawal time on a £100 round-trip (initiated same-day at each broker); and the same Expert Advisor on each MT4 build for 14 trading days as a consistent load generator.
+The EA was a deliberately simple mean-reversion strategy on EUR/USD M5: 280-line MQL4 source, three inputs, no claim of profitability, used purely to drive identical order flow across all five.

 Cross-reference data points pulled from sister TIC tests: per-broker median latency from the CFD broker latency test (October 2025 to January 2026 window, same Suffolk wired connection); per-broker BoE/ECB/NFP news-window data from the same test.